osmr/imgclsmob/chainer_/README.md

 ## Usage

-Example of using the pretrained ResNet-18 model:
+Example of using a pretrained ResNet-18 model:
 ```
 from chainercv2.model_provider import get_model as chcv2_get_model
 import numpy as np